jkirkwin/CSC360/kapish/README.md

 cd continues to work as normal ls shows "cannot access XXX : No such file or directory" where XXX is some string of garbage, or it shows "Bad address"

+if user enters control+d partway through a line, it doesnt terminate the program